 BU091, BU089, BU085, BU082

 David Woodcock is a singer-songwriter based in his hometown of Southend-on-Sea.
-A pianist and prolific writer, with a strong local following, he has been building up a solid songbook of sharp lyrics and great melodies that have been distilled into his self-titled debut album, set for release this August available for pre-order now.
+A pianist and prolific writer, with a strong local following, he has been building up a solid songbook of sharp lyrics and great melodies that have been distilled into his self-titled debut album, released this August (click here to buy with limited postcard).